Part Bank. Part Café.

 Creative Direction, Cocept Development, Environmental Design, Experiential Strategy

-Capital One Cafés blur the line between banking and coffee culture.
-That fusion became the foundation of this concept—developed to inspire an external agency’s summer campaign.
+Capital One Cafés already blur the line between banking and coffee culture.
+I wanted to push that tension even further.